FreeBeerGames/Solobot/Docs/gitbuilding.md

 me know so I can give you pull rights for the repo.

 The Solobot development repo can be found at [**FreeBeerGames/Solobot**][3].
-The GitHub repo home page render the GitHub Flavored Markdown (GFM) in the [**README.md file**][4].
+The GitHub repo home page renders the GitHub Flavored Markdown (GFM) in the [**README.md file**][4].
 This markdown language is very convienient and can result in very simplified HTML documentation.
 The same README.md file is used on the GitHub Project Page hosted at